In this guide, I will show you how to teach yoga online using Zoom, Youtube Live, Facebook Live and other platforms.

 So, to cut it short: You’re heading online.
 Now let’s talk about how.

 This is not the best strategy right now.
 Why?
 Because of time constraints.
-We’ve all been hit with this pandemic out of nowhere and you probably do not have the time to do conventional website set-up.
+We’ve all been hit with this situation out of nowhere and you probably do not have the time to do conventional website set-up.

 The fastest route possible involves using whatever resources you have now.
 Do you have a Facebook or Instagram page, a Youtube channel, or, at least, your yoga students’ phone numbers or email addresses?